Tummy Tuck (Abdominoplasty)

 What does the tummy tuck procedure involve?

-Abdominoplasties convert flabby abdomens into firmer ones with smaller waistlines because they target the three factors mentioned in the foregoing paragraph.
+Abdominoplasties convert flabby abdomens into firmer ones with smaller waistlines because they target the three factors mentioned in the above paragraph discussing the benefits of tummy tuck surgery.
 The separated “abs” are brought back together, tightening the abdominal floor and frequently reducing the waistline by several inches.
 A great deal of the excess skin is removed.
 In the usual case, almost all of the skin that can be grasped between your fingers and thumbs in your lower abdomen while sitting is typically removed.
 Finally, the majority of the fat in the lower abdomen is removed along with the overlying skin.
 Limited liposuction is also performed for certain parts of the abdominal wall as a part of the procedure.
 It should be noted that some parts of the abdomen cannot be safely liposuctioned without risking substantial healing problems.
 These areas will be mentioned during the consultation.
 Additional liposuction for other body parts can be scheduled at the same time as the abdominoplasty, e.g. flank and hip areas, but this is performed at extra cost when requested.

 Abdominoplasty is not the only option for bulging bellies.
 Sometimes a simple liposuction or a “modified abdominoplasty” will achieve patient expectations.
 Hence, a consultation is necessary to demonstrate the problems at hand and the desired goals before possible solutions can be adequately explored.